-Combine the two parts together for 3 or 4 minutes until streak-free.
+Combine the two parts together for 3 to 4 minutes until streak-free.

 Step 5: Color

-Divide the resin amongst three cups.
+Divide the mixed resin between the three cups.
 To the first one, add one drop of purple pigment.
 To the second cup, add three drops of red coloring.
 Finally, add several drops of white to the third cup.
 Mix well.

 Step 6: Apply the colors